-Here is my list of 10 go-to appetizers that I regularly make when company is coming.
+Here is my list of my go-to easy make ahead appetizers that I regularly make when company is coming.
 They may not all be original, but they are popular.
 I’m big on quick and easy and, as always, pretty on the plate.
 Many of these are vegetarian-friendly and all can be made ahead.
-For fancier versions,I sometimes make individual servings using mini cups and shot glasses, but more often it’s serve-yourself with plates, napkins and forks (yes, sometimes plastic).
-Typically, I choose 3-4 apps for 6-8 people.
+For fancier versions,I sometimes make individual servings using mini cups and shot glasses, but more often it’s serve-yourself with plates, napkins and forks.
+Typically, I choose 3-4 different appetizers when serving 6-10 people.
+Also check out our More Easy Make Ahead Appetizers.

 Shrimp Cocktail Appetizer